Arriving in Fiji: Airport Customs, Biosecurity & Arrival Process© FijiPocketGuide.com

 • Food of any kind

-• Animals, reptiles, aquatic organisms, birds or any kind of animal products
+• Animals, reptiles, aquatic organisms, birds or any animal products

 • Biological specimens